cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ##### Module State Host Chain

-The interchain account module on host chain must track the hostAccounts and should track the blacklist of msgs associated with particular contoller account in state.
+The interchain account module on the host chain must track the `hostAccounts` and should track the blacklist of msgs associated with a particular controller account in the state.
 Fields of the `ModuleState` are assumed to be in scope.

 // TODO